Peter Gabriel (1978 album): Recording

 Gabriel briefly considered working again with the producer of his first album, Bob Ezrin, but ultimately decided against it.
 Gabriel instead selected Robert Fripp.
 Compared to Ezrin, who was more insistent on dictating the arrangements, Fripp favoured a more spontaneous work process that allowed Gabriel to contribute his own musical ideas.
 Gabriel credited Fripp with creating a studio environment that was conducive to creativity.

 Robert's approach to the process of recording was very good.
 He likes situations to happen rather than make them happen.
 On the first album I wasn't confident of my own ability in arrangement, whereas on the last one I was a lot more confident and had definite ideas.

+During the recording process, Gabriel and Fripp desired an album with raw production.
+They preferred to prioritise minimal run-throughs and would discard an idea if they were unable to attain satisfactory results after roughly three attempts.
+Gabriel explained that he wanted the album to be "more simple, more direct", with some imperfections left in, particularly with the vocals.
+He also said that there were a few songs on the album with "rough edges and some mistakes", which he decided to keep to make the album sound "more alive".
+He described his second album as sounding more spontaneous than his debut release because of these factors.

+Several members of Gabriel's touring band participated in the recording of his second solo album.
+Gabriel told Dale Kawashima of Cashbox that the rapport he developed with these musicians during his solo tours contributed to a more comfortable recording environment, saying that "they were no longer just session men to me, but friends."
+He commented that the album's musical arrangements "flowed very naturally" and that it was a "much easier LP to record" compared to his first solo release.

+Production

-Fripp utilised his Frippertronics technique on the track "Exposure", which he and Gabriel co-wrote.
+Fripp used his Frippertronics technique on the track "Exposure", which he and Gabriel co-wrote.
 He later recorded a version of the song as the title track of his 1979 solo album Exposure.
 Fripp also pitch shifted Gabriel's vocals with an Eventide Harmonizer, which created a "slightly off key" vocal effect according to Stephen W Tayler, who served as an audio engineer for the album.

 Stephen Short was originally tasked with mixing the album at Trident Studios after previously serving as a tape op at the facility.
 Tayler recalled that Short was a relatively recent hire at Trident Studios and observed that he encountered difficulties in managing disagreements between Fripp and Gabriel over the album's production.
 The remainder of the album was mixed by Tayler, who described the album as "very dry sounding".
 He partially attributed this to Fripp's preference to minimise the use of reverb.
 "He had a concept called 'secret reverb,' which meant if you could hear it, then it was too loud."